Electric power: Sources and loads

 Some devices can be either a source or a load, depending on the voltage and current through them.
 For example, a rechargeable battery acts as a source when it provides power to a circuit, but as a load when it is connected to a battery charger and is being recharged.

-Passive devices (loads)

-If conventional current flows through the device in a direction from higher potential (voltage) to lower potential, so positive charge moves from the positive (+) terminal to the negative (−) terminal, work is done by the charges on the device.
-The potential energy of the charges due to the voltage between the terminals is converted to kinetic energy in the device.
-These devices are called passive components or loads; they 'consume' electric power from the circuit, converting it to other forms of energy such as mechanical work, heat, light, etc. Examples are electrical appliances, such as light bulbs, electric motors, and electric heaters.
-In alternating current (AC) circuits the direction of the voltage periodically reverses, but the current always flows from the higher potential to the lower potential side.
+In alternating current (AC) circuits the direction of the voltage and current periodically reverses, but the definition of sources and loads is the same; in a source at any instant the current flows from the lower potential to the higher potential, while in a load the instantaneous current flows from the higher to lower potential.

 Passive sign convention

 Since electric power can flow either into or out of a component, a convention is needed for which direction represents positive power flow.
 Electric power flowing out of a circuit into a component is arbitrarily defined to have a positive sign, while power flowing into a circuit from a component is defined to have a negative sign.
 Thus passive components have positive power consumption, while power sources have negative power consumption.
 This is called the passive sign convention.